 Training From the Back of the Room An accelerated learning model in line with agile values and principles using the 4Cs instructional design "map" (Connection, Concept, Concrete Practice, Conclusion).
 Transformational Leadership A leadership model in which leaders inspire and motivate followers to achieve higher performance by appealing to their values and sense of purpose, facilitating wide-scale organizational change (State of DevOps Report, 2017).
 DevOps Leader Tribe Lead A senior technical leader that has broad and deep technical expertise across all the squads' technical areas.
 A group of squads working together on a common feature set, product or service is a tribe in Spotify's definitions.
 DevOps Leader Tribes A collection of squads with a long-term mission that work on/in a related business capability.
 DevOps Leader Trojan (horses) Malware that carries out malicious operations under the appearance of a desired operation such as playing an online game.
-A Trojan horse differs from a virus because the Trojan binds itself to non-executable files, such as image files, audio files whereas a virus requires an executable file to operate.
+A Trojan horse differs from a virus because the Trojan binds itself to non- executable files, such as image files, audio files whereas a virus requires an executable file to operate.
 DevSecOps Foundation Trunk The primary source code integration repository for a software product.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Unit Test The purpose of the test is to verify code logic.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Usability Test The purpose of the test is to determine if humans have a satisfactory experience when using an EUT.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation User Consumer of IT services.
 Or, the identity asserted during authentication (aka username).
 DevOps Foundation, DevSecOps Foundation User and Entity Behavior Analytics (UEBA) A machine learning technique to analyze normal and "abnormal" user behaviour with the aim of preventing the latter.
 Site Reliability Engineering

 User Story Statement written from the user's business perspective that describes how the user will achieve a goal from a feature of the product.
 User stories are captured in the Product Backlog (or Process Backlog).
-Certified Agile Proce Owner, Certified Agile Process Product Backlog (or Process Backlog).
-Value Added Time The amount of time spent on an activity that creates value (e.g., development, testing).
+Certified Agile Process Owner, Certified Agile Service Manager Value Added Time The amount of time spent on an activity that creates value (e.g., development, testing).
 DevOps Leader Value Efficiency Being able to produce value with the minimum amount of time and resources.
 DevOps Leader Value Stream All of the activities to go from a customer request to a delivered product or service.
-DevOps Foundation Value Stream Mapping I TUNCTIONAL SHOS WITH AN EMPHASIS ON TUDEVONS FOUNDAD Value Stream Management The ability to visualize the flow of value delivery through the DevOps lifecycle.
+DevOps Foundation Value Stream Mapping Lean tool that depicts the flow of information, materials and work across functional silos with an emphasis on quantifying waste, including time and quality.
+DevOps Foundation Value Stream Management The ability to visualize the flow of value delivery through the DevOps lifecycle.
 Gitlab CI and the Jenkins extension (from Cloud Bees) DevOptics can provide this visualization.
-Site Reliability Engineering Value Stream Owner Individual accountable to senior Stream Owner management for improving the value to non-value ratio of a given product or service.
-Certified Agile Product or service.
-Variable Speed IT An approach where traditional and digital processes co-exist within an organization while moving at their own speed.
-DevOps Foundation DevOps Foundation I - Verdict /erdict Test result classified as Fail, Pass or Inconclusive.
-Continuous Deliver Ecosystem Found Continuous Testing Foundation Version control tools Ensure a 'single source of truth' and enable change control and tracking for all production artifacts.
+Site Reliability Engineering Value Stream Owner Individual accountable to senior management for improving the value to non-value ratio of a given product or service.
+Certified Agile Process Owner Variable Speed IT An approach where traditional and digital processes co-exist within an organization while moving at their own speed.
+DevOps Foundation Velocity Measure of the quantity of work done in a pre-defined interval.
+The amount of work an individual or team can complete in a given amount of time.
+DevOps Foundation, DevSecOps Foundation, Site Reliability Engineering Verdict Test result classified as Fail, Pass or Inconclusive.
+Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Version control tools Ensure a 'single source of truth' and enable change control and tracking for all production artifacts.
 DevOps Foundation Vertical Scaling Computing resources are scaled higher to increase processing speed e.g. using faster computers to run more tasks faster.
 Continuous Testing Foundation